Box

 Dirty or Worn Feed Rollers

 Over time, dust, paper fibres, and ink residue can build up on your printer's rollers.
 These rollers are responsible for grabbing the paper and feeding it through the machine.
-If dirty or worn smooth, they cannot slip or grip unevenly, causing the sheet to skew or stop moving altogether, triggering a jam error even when there's no visible obstruction.
+If dirty or worn smooth, they cannot slip or grip unevenly, causing the sheet to skew or stop moving altogether, triggering the paper stuck in printer error even when there's no visible obstruction.

 How to fix this issue?